-- (a) All members of the engagement team for the review engagement; - (b) All others within a firm who can directly influence the outcome of the review engagement, including - - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and - (c) All those within a network firm who can directly influence the outcome of the review engagement.
+- (b) All others within a firm who can directly influence the outcome of the review engagement, including - - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and - (c) All those within a network firm who can directly influence the outcome of the review engagement.

-Special purpose financial statements

-Financial statements prepared in accordance with a financial reporting framework designed to meet the financial information needs of specified users.
+Special purpose Financial statements prepared in accordance with a financial statements financial reporting framework designed to meet the financial information needs of specified users.